How to Defrost a Turkey — Even If It's Still Frozen on Thanksgiving Day

-If it's Thanksgiving Day, you're finally ready to get your cook on, and you merrily reach for the turkey in the fridge only to realize it's still a frigid solid mass, don't panic: we've got some methods for quick thawing, tips for how to know when your turkey's completely defrosted, and what to do if you just simply don't have time to thaw your bird, and, most importantly, how to do so safely, according to nutrition expert Toby Amidor, MS, RD, CDN, FAND, a food-safety consultant and author of "Up Your Veggies: Flexitarian Recipes for the Whole Family."
+If it's Thanksgiving Day, you're finally ready to get your cook on, and you merrily reach for the turkey in the fridge only to realize it's still a frigid solid mass, don't panic.
+We have tips on how to defrost your turkey (and fast), how to know when your turkey's completely defrosted, what to do if you just simply don't have time to thaw your bird, and, most importantly, how to do so safely, according to nutrition expert Toby Amidor, MS, RD, CDN, FAND, a food-safety consultant and author of "Up Your Veggies: Flexitarian Recipes for the Whole Family."

-How Long to Defrost a Turkey in the Fridge
+How to Defrost a Turkey in the Fridge

 How to Cook a Frozen Turkey